George-Tsiamasiotis/gcmotion/docs/source/reference/frequency_analysis.rst

 2. When calculating the Jθ for a passing orbit, we must add the points [-2π, 0] and [0, 2π] to its vertices.
-Since the order (left-to-right or right-to-left) of the vertices returned by the ContourGenerator is effectively random, we must first check their direction and then add the points in the right order.
+Since the order (left-to-right or right-to-left) of the vertices returned by the ContourGenerator is effectively random (but is always one of the two), we must first check their direction and then add the points in the right order.
 We must also divide by 2, since the contour is calculated in [-2π, 2π].

 3. When calculating same-level orbits in the adjacent contours, the ContourGenerator may return more than 1 orbits, in a random order.
 This happens